MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-thin-provisioning-23h2.md

 ### Will space be given back to the pool immediately after files are deleted?

 No. This is a gradual process that can take 15 minutes or so after the files are deleted.
-If there are many workloads running on the cluster, it may take longer for all of the space to be returned to the pool.
+If there are many workloads running on the instance, it may take longer for all of the space to be returned to the pool.

 ## Next steps